TatyanaLozova/goit-react-hw-09-phonebook/README.md

 ## What is Wallet

-Wallet is a program for recording income, expenses and budget tracking.
+Wallet is a online program for recording income, expenses and budget tracking.
 Control of finances, which will allow you to make the right decisions and plan your future.